The leading voice for excellence in public finance

 CSPN brings together administrators of 529 savings and prepaid plans from across the country, as well as their private sector partners, to offer convenient tools and objective, unbiased information to help families make informed decisions about saving for college.

-In the 118th Congress, NAST and CSPN’s primary goal is to make college and career training more affordable and accessible to all.
+In the 119th Congress, NAST and CSPN’s primary goal is to make college and career training more affordable and accessible to all.
 To help us achieve this goal, our major legislative priorities are:

-3. Simplify Student Aid and 529s to Encourage Saving – An overwhelming majority of 529 plan administrators view the perceived impact of a 529 account on federal financial aid as the top regulatory obstacle to American families fully utilizing 529 plans.
-The CARES Act included provisions to simplify the federal financial aid process which will assist 529 plan participants.
-NAST & CSPN urges Congress to take further action to revise the Higher Education Act (HEA) to change the current federal financial aid methodology to exempt the value of all assets in all 529 accounts held for the benefit of a student from counting as parental assets in determining a family’s expected contribution.
+Families often do not save in a 529 account out of (generally misplaced) concern that it will adversely impact their student’s chances to receive financial aid or scholarships.
+An overwhelming majority of 529 plan administrators view this perceived impact on federal financial aid as the top regulatory obstacle to American families fully utilizing 529 plans.
+CSPN urges Congress to take further action to revise the Higher Education Act (HEA) to change the current federal financial aid methodology to(i) remove the penalty on student-owned 529 accounts from the Student Aid Index (SAI) calculation and (ii) exempt the value of all assets in 529 accounts held by a parent for the benefit of a student from the SAI calculation for that student.

 NAST / CSPN College Savings Resolutions